equinor/ert/docs/rst/manual/keywords/index.rst

 The keywords in this section are used to define a parametrization of the ECLIPSE model.
 I.e., defining which parameters to change in a sensitivity analysis and/or history matching project.
 For some parameters, it necessary to specify a prior distribution.
-See Prior distributions available in enkf for a complete list of available priors.
+See Prior distributions available in ERT for a complete list of available priors.

 .. _field: